Praqma/helmsman/docs/how_to/protect_namespaces_and_releases.md

 Helmsman provides the `plan` flag which helps you see the actions that it will take based on your desired state file before actually doing them.
 We recommend to use a `plan-hold-approve` pipeline when using helmsman with production clusters.

-As of version v1.0.0, helmsman provides a fine-grained mechansim to protect releases/namespaces from accidental desired state file changes.
+As of version v1.0.0, helmsman provides a fine-grained mechanism to protect releases/namespaces from accidental desired state file changes.

 ## Protection definition